jgorset/fandjango/README.md

 **Q:** *What happens when the OAuth token expires?*

 **A:** Fandjango will automatically renew the signed request once the OAuth token expires.
-This is done by hijacking the request and redirecting the client to Facebook, which in turn redirects the client back to the URI it was originally retrieving with a new signed request attached.
+It does this by hijacking the request and redirecting the client to Facebook, which in turn redirects the client back to the URI it was originally retrieving with a new signed request attached.